diez/diez/examples/site/docs/getting-started/the-basics.md

 }
 ```

-There are a few more prefabs available [here](https://github.com/diez/diez/tree/master/packages/prefabs/src), and we will be adding more in due time.
+There are several more prefabs available [here](/docs/latest/modules/prefabs.html), and we will be adding more in due time.
 Because prefabs are just components, you're able to extend them or contribute back to the mainline as well.

 #### Creating custom components